ChatGPT vs. Copilot: Which AI Should You Use?

 Information retrieval

-ChatGPT excels at generating conversational responses, and its more recent updates allow it to access the web.
-This means it can provide detailed explanations, help answer factual questions, and provide insights on a wide range of topics.
+ChatGPT excels at generating conversational responses, and the fact that it can now access the web means it can provide more detailed explanations, help answer factual questions, and provide insights on a wide range of topics.
 Similarly, Copilot can be helpful when researching topics to find essential resources from various web pages, which often requires less time than traditional search.

 Marketing and sales